Take It Easy (Delbert McClinton song)

 "Take It Easy" is a song performed by American country music artist Crystal Gayle.
 It was released in January 1981 as the second single from the album These Days.
-The song reached #17 on the Billboard Hot Country Singles & Tracks chart.
-The song was written and originally recorded by Delbert McClinton on his 1978 album, Second Wind.
+The song reached No. 17 on the Billboard Hot Country Singles & Tracks chart.
+The song was written and originally recorded by Delbert McClinton for his 1978 album, Second Wind.

 Background

 Gayle recorded "Take It Easy" in May 1980 at the Columbia Recording Studio, located in Nashville, Tennessee.
 Other tracks recorded at the session were "If You Ever Change Your Mind" and "Too Many Lovers".
 The session was produced by Allen Reynolds.

 "Take It Easy" was officially released as a single in January 1981 and peaked at number seventeen on the Billboard Hot Country Singles chart later that year.
 The song also peaked in the third position on the Canadian RPM Country Songs chart, becoming a larger hit in Canada.